Brutenis/ES6-Fullscreen-Slider/README.md

   - *Gaps between the bullets in the pagination, measured in the viewport width units*

 - **bulletBottomPosition** (number)
-  - *The gap between the pagination and the bottom of the slider, easured in viewport height units*
+  - *The gap between the pagination and the bottom of the slider, measured in viewport height units*

 - **showArrows** (boolean)
   - *Setting to* ***false*** *will hide the arrow navigation*